davidackerman/EM_aligner/doc/doc_montage.md

 We are assuming that the Renderer and point-match services (and associated database) are set up and accessible for example at http://tem-services.int.janelia.org.
 Also, you are using Matlab 2015a and above with toolboxes: Computer Vision Systems (or Video and Blockset), ImageProcessing, Statistics, (optional) Matlab compiler and (optional) Parallel computing.
 The EM_aligner directory and subdirectories are on your Matlab path.

-## Montaging of one section using SURF point-matches: non-deployed point-match generation + solve
+## Montaging of one section by calculating and using SURF point-matches: non-deployed point-match generation + solve
+Use this only if you don't have precalculated point-matches.
 A full montage of a specific section (a set of tiles sharing the same z value) defined by "source_collection" and "section_number" will calculate point-matches using SURF features between tile pairs, persist those point-matches in a point-match database collection "target_point_match_collection", solve the registration problem using "solver_options", and persist the resulting transformations into the Renderer collection "target_collection".

 at the Matlab prompt: